Published On: Feb 19 2014 05:15:37 PM CSTUpdated On: Feb 20 2014 12:00:00 AM CST

 As a 15-year-old, American Tara Lipinski (center) narrowly beat out Michelle Kwan in women's figure skating at the 1998 Winter Olympics to become the youngest champion in an individual event in Winter Olympic history.

 Lipinski turned pro in the spring of 1998 and has since appeared in various figure skating touring shows, including Champions on Ice and Stars on Ice.
 However, her professional figure skating career has been hampered by a series of hip injuries.
-Now, 31, she has also made a variety of TV appearances, including guest roles on shows such as "Touched by an Angel," "Sabrina, the Teenage Witch," "Malcolm in the Middle," "7th Heaven" and "The Young and the Restless."
-She's now serving as a commentator and analyst for NBC, NBC Sports and Universal Sports during the Sochi Winter Games.
+Now, 32, she has also made a variety of TV appearances, including guest roles on shows such as "Touched by an Angel," "Sabrina, the Teenage Witch," "Malcolm in the Middle," "7th Heaven" and "The Young and the Restless."
+She also served as a commentator and analyst for NBC, NBC Sports and Universal Sports during the Sochi Winter Games.